adhbh/ewa-graphql/Readme.md

     },
 })
 ```
-There are 2 things to note here:
+There are two things to note here:

 1. The query arguments can only be of type scalar, enum or a list of scalars or enums.

 2. When we write the GraphQL schema, we will also have to provide the resolve method which will be invoked by the GraphQL execution engine when data are actually queried.